doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

 ## Prerequisites
 1. Install WSL (Windows 11 and Windows 10 2004 or later)
-    - Serach for "Turn Windows Features on or off" in your Start menu
+    - Search for "Turn Windows Features on or off" in your Start menu
-    - Check the box next to "Windows Subsystem for Linux" and click "OK"
+    - Check the box next to "Windows Subsystem for Linux" and click *OK*
     - Restart your computer as prompted
 2. Install a Linux Distribution
     - Open the Microsoft Store app